 The new year is upon us, the last went by quickly.
-2018 had a bit of everything we hoped for with a handful of things we could have done without.
+The year had a bit of everything we hoped for with a handful of things we could have done without.
 There was excitement, challenges, cold nights, hot days, injuries, many miles by foot, not enough miles by bike, bookshops, taco stands, post run breweries and a fair number of humble adventures.
 We rewrote our mission statement a dozen times.
 We doubted our decision to live out of a van, questioned our purpose, tested our relationship, and continued to wonder where we fit in this complex world we feel is moving further away from its natural state.

 We’ve been living out of the van, campsites, and hotels (with the occasional layover at family and friends) for 18 months.
 We woke this morning with condensation on the windows and breathing in the damp air from last night’s rain.
 Susan expressed her fear for the new year.
 We’re pretty good at the traveling and dispersed camping, it’s the cities we fear.
 We now find ourselves in the Phoenix / Scottsdale area for the Winter for work.
 It’s tough living out of vehicles within city boundaries.
 That gives us some concern as stress levels rise and our commitment to one another and this lifestyle becomes strained.